-A blueberry lovers muffin, these are light, moist and buttery, with a touch of lemon and a full pint of blueberries packed into them!
+A blueberry lovers muffin, these blueberry lemon muffins are light, moist and buttery, with a touch of lemon and a full pint of blueberries packed into them!

-These Blueberry Lemon Muffins are everything I want from a blueberry muffin.
+These blueberry and lemon muffins are everything I want from a blueberry muffin.
 They are a light and moist cake style muffin, beautifully buttery and with a touch of lemon zest to brighten the flavour.
 And best of all, these muffins are chock full of blueberries.

 I also love that these muffins are made with pretty basic pantry items.
 No need for sour cream or yogurt.
 These muffins are made with things you probably always have around.
 (Even if you don’t have a lemon, you can just skip the lemon and make delicious, straight-up blueberry muffins).